While gender cannot be accurately determined by genetics, there are several tests to determine sex before birth — including some at-home options.

 But the accuracy for these tests is about 90 percent for Down and Edward syndrome, per a

-They identify your baby’s gender because some genetic conditions are sex-based.
+They identify your baby’s sex because some genetic conditions are sex-based.
 But they’re genetic screening tools first and foremost.

 These tests work basically the same way as the lab tests do, but they don’t screen your blood for any genetic abnormalities in your baby’s DNA.
 Instead, they look only for male chromosomes.